DK26/qradar-guides/QRadarInstallation/UpgradingCustomActionsPythonVersion.md

 ## Setup Environment

-In our example, we're going to use docker as my workstation is running a Linux with Docker already installed.
+In our example, we're going to use docker since my own workstation is running on Linux with Docker already installed.

-If you're not using Docker, just skip all the Docker parts and focus on the CentOS/Red Hat environment parts.
+If you're not using Docker or Linux, just skip all the Docker parts and focus on the CentOS/Red Hat environment parts which you may either install on a virtual machine or bare metal.

+### Docker: Download CentOS Image

+`docker pull centos:centos7.5.1804`

+### Docker: Create & Run CentOS Container

+`docker run -it --name "CentOS-For-QRadar" centos:centos7.5.1804`

+- **Notice:** I do not use the `--rm` switch because I personally like the idea that I can resume my container later from where I left off.
+But you may have a different agenda.

+* If you exit your container and would like to resume it later:

+    - Use `docker ps -a` and find the container ID of `CentOS-For-QRadar`

+    - Use the next command to resume its run:

+        `docker container start -i <container ID>`

+    - Remove the container (if you wish):

+        `docker rm <container ID>`

+        * Just make sure the container isn't running.

+### Update CentOS Environment

+All commands assume you are running as `root`, which as marked as `#`.

+However if you're in normal mode, marked as `$`, just add `sudo` to the start of each command.

+Run the following commands:

+\# `yum check-update`

+\# `yum update`

+   * Answer YES (Y) for any prompt.

+If you're on Docker, then run these commands:

+\# `yum install wget`

+\# `yum install make`

+Now we need to install updated GCC compilers for CentOS/Red Hat:

+\# `yum install gcc openssl-devel bzip2-devel`

-## Download & Compile The Latest Python 2
+### Download & Compile The Latest Python 2

-Assuming you already have a setup for the appropriate Red Hat or CentOS to compile the latest **Python 2**, we will start with the next set of commands:
+Assuming you are already running a setup of the appropriate Red Hat or CentOS to compile the latest **Python 2**, we will start with the next set of commands: